 White fat is that stuff we don’t like that gets stored in our bellies, thighs, bottoms, and other areas.
 If you suffer from weight gain or obesity, it’s the white fat that’s the problem.
 This fat is linked to many health conditions and diseases, such as heart disease, metabolic syndrome, diabetes, and so on.
 So if you are currently experiencing some New Year’s weight loss and your pants are starting to get a bit looser, it’s that white fat that’s burning off.

 So while we might have to work at it to keep the white fat off, we also have to work at it to keep the brown fat active.
-It’s important to note, whether we have a weight issue or not, that we all have much more of the white fat than the brown and that both store energy and release hormones that are important and beneficial.
+It’s important to note, whether we have a weight issue or not, that we all have much more white fat than brown and that both store energy and release hormones that are important and beneficial.
 Brown fat also releases an important lipokine hormone…

 What Is a Lipokine?

 Lipokine hormones tame inflammation, improve the response of cells to insulin, and enhance the metabolism of lipids, which decreases the risk of metabolic syndrome (i.e., high blood pressure, obesity, hyperlipidemia, and so on).
-To communicate with organs and balance metabolism, our fat tissue, which stores lipids, uses circulating lipokines (aka “lipid chaperones).
+To communicate with organs and balance metabolism, our fat tissue, which stores lipids, uses circulating lipokines (aka “lipid chaperones”).
 So metabolism is regulated by hormones secreted by our fat.

 Activate Beneficial Brown Fat with Exercise

 First, the recent study discovered an increase in the circulation of the 12,13-diHOME lipokine during exercise in mice.
 Brown fat was then removed, and the mice were again exercised.
 The result?
-No 12,13-diHOME hormone was found circulating when brown fat was removed.
-Researchers concluded the brown fat was indeed responsible for the release of the lipokine.
+No 12,13-diHOME hormone was found circulating when the fat was removed.
+Researchers concluded the brown fat was indeed responsible for the release of lipokine.

 Calories, however, were burned differently during exercise than they were in the cold temperatures.
 During exercise (even just one exercise session) fat and other tissues that aid in metabolism actually communicated, triggering the muscles to use the circulating 12,13-diHOME (the “lipid chaperone”) as a source of fuel.